Joseph H. Harris

-Additionally, Joe works with employers to proactively reduce their risk of employment lawsuits and government investigations.
-He does this by auditing their employment practices for compliance with local, state, and federal laws, advising them on the development and implementation of legally compliant workplace policies and procedures, providing anti-discrimination and harassment training, conducting workplace investigations, and counseling employers on how to respond to internal employee complaints and resolve them before they trigger government investigations or lawsuits.
+Additionally, Joe, who holds a certificate from the Association of Workplace Investigators, regularly works with employers to proactively reduce their risk of employment lawsuits and government investigations.
+He does this by conducting internal workplace investigations as well as by counseling employers on how to respond to and resolve internal employee complaints before they develop into employment litigations or government inquiries.
+Also, he audits employers’ employment practices for compliance with local, state, and federal laws, advises employers on the development and implementation of legally compliant workplace policies and procedures, and conducts anti-discrimination and harassment training.

-Joe also protects employers by drafting various employment-related agreements.
+Another way that Joe protects employers is by drafting various employment-related agreements.
 Some of these include executive employment agreements, independent contractor agreements, confidentiality and proprietary rights agreements, non-competition and non-solicitation agreements, commission agreements, arbitration agreements, and separation agreements.

 Joe has presented numerous lectures on a variety of employment law topics, including at the Strategic Steps for Growth program at New York University’s Leonard N. Stern School of Business, Emory University School of Law, Fordham University School of Law, the Community Business Program of Columbia University, the Human Resources Association of New York, the New York State Society of CPAs, and the National Academy of Continuing Legal Education.

 Prior to joining A.Y.
-Strauss, Joe was a founding partner in White Harris PLLC, a boutique employment law firm that focused exclusively on representing employers.
-Before that, he practiced employment law at Moses & Singer LLP, one of New York City’s oldest law firms.
+Strauss, Joe was a founding partner in a boutique employment law firm that focused exclusively on representing employers.
+Before that, he practiced employment law at one of New York City’s oldest law firms.

 Honors, Awards & Recognitions